 Let $\oo$ denote the $^*$-algebra of octonions, built by iterating the so-called Cayley-Dickson construction: \begin{itemize} \item $\cc=\rr+i\rr$, $(\alpha+i\beta)(\gamma+i\delta)=\alpha\gamma-\beta\delta+i(\alpha\delta+\beta\gamma)$, $(\alpha+i\beta)^c=\alpha-i\beta\ \forall\,\alpha,\beta,\gamma,\delta\in\rr$; \item $\hh=\cc+j\cc$, $(\alpha+j\beta)(\gamma+j\delta)=\alpha\gamma-\beta^c\delta+j(\alpha^c\delta+\beta\gamma)$, $(\alpha+j\beta)^c=\alpha^c-j\beta\ \forall\,\alpha,\beta,\gamma,\delta\in\cc$; \item $\oo=\hh+\ell\hh$, $(\alpha+\ell \beta)(\gamma+\ell \delta)=\alpha\gamma-\delta\beta^c+\ell(\alpha^c\delta+\gamma\beta)$, $(\alpha+\ell \beta)^c=\alpha^c-\ell \beta\ \forall\,\alpha,\beta,\gamma,\delta\in\hh$. \end{itemize} We will now quickly overview the properties of $\oo$, referring the reader to~\cite{baez,ebbinghaus,schafer,libroward} for more details.

 $\oo$ is a non commutative and non associative unitary real algebra.
-The associative nucleus and the center of $\oo$ both coincide with the subalgebra generated by $1$, which is denoted simply as $\rr$.
+The associative nucleus and the center of $\oo$ both coincide with the subalgebra generated by $1$, which is denoted simply by $\rr$.
 Although $\oo$ is not associative, it is \emph{alternative}: the associator $(x,y,z)=(xy)z-x(yz)$ of three elements vanishes whenever two of them coincide.
-Alternativity implies several properties, including: \begin{itemize} \item {[Moufang identities]} For all elements $a,x,y$ of an alternative algebra,
+Alternativity implies several properties, including the following. \begin{itemize} \item {[Moufang identities]} For all elements $a,x,y$ of an alternative algebra,

 \item {[Artin's Theorem]} In an alternative algebra, the subalgebra generated by any two elements is associative. \item {[Power associativity]} For all $x$ in an alternative algebra, $(x,x,x)=0$, so that the expression $x^n$ can be written unambiguously for all $n \in \nn$. \end{itemize}